Skip to main content Skip to complementary content

 In QlikView you connect to a Databricks database through the Edit Script dialog.

-Setting up the database properties
+Setting up the connection properties

 Qlik Sense and Qlik Cloud Analytics Services database properties